Where To Get Care

-Emergency Services may be the most expensive out of pocket cost for members, and should be used only when you have a true medical emergency.
-If you are unsure of whether you should use Emergency Services, please call our CareSource24 24-hour nurse advice line.
+Emergency Services are the most expensive out of pocket cost for members, and should be used only when you have a true medical emergency.
+If you are unsure of whether you should get emergency care, please call our CareSource24 Nurse Advice Line.

 When You are Outside of our Service Area

-Prior to seeking urgent care, we encourage you to call your PCP for guidance, but this is not required.
-You should get urgent care from the nearest and most appropriate health care provider.
+Prior to seeking emergency care, we encourage you to call your PCP for guidance, but this is not required.
+You should get emergency and urgent care from the nearest and most appropriate health care provider.

-If you receive emergency care from a provider who is not a network provider, or urgent care services outside the service area, you will need to submit the bill you receive to CareSource with a claim form.
-You may obtain a claim form on the Forms page or by calling Member Services.
+If you receive emergency care from a provider who is not a network provider, or urgent care services outside the service area, you may need to submit the bill you receive to CareSource with a claim form.
+You may download a claim form on the Forms page or call Member Services for a printed copy.

-If you have additional questions about where to get care after hours or outside the service area, refer to the Member Handbook or Evidence of Coverage for your CareSource plan.
+If you have additional questions about where to get care after hours or outside the service area, refer to your Member Handbook or Evidence of Coverage for your CareSource plan.